Skip to Content

 What do you call male horses?

 Male horses go by several terms depending on age and status.
 A male under four is a colt.
-An intact adult male is a stallion or stud.
-A castrated male is a gelding.
-Learn more about the differences between mares and stallions.
+An intact adult male is a stallion.
+A castrated male is a gelding at any age.
+For a full breakdown of male and female horse terms, see the differences between filly, colt, and foal.

 Are female horses easier to ride than males?